Alexander-wu/TritonCast/Readme.md

 TritonCast establishes a new state-of-the-art in long-term Earth system forecasting.
 Our key contributions include:

-🌀 **Unprecedented Long-term Stability:** Achieves stable, year-long, purely autoregressive global atmospheric forecasts without any drift or model collapse, accurately capturing seasonal cycles.
+-   **🌀 Unprecedented Long-term Stability**: Achieves stable, year-long, purely autoregressive global atmospheric forecasts without any drift or model collapse, accurately capturing seasonal cycles.

-🌊 **High-Fidelity Ocean Forecasting:** Extends the skillful forecast of ocean eddies to an unprecedented 120 days, preserving fine-scale structures that other models lose.
+-   **🌊 High-Fidelity Ocean Forecasting**: Extends the skillful forecast of ocean eddies to an unprecedented 120 days, preserving fine-scale structures that other models lose.

-🏆 **State-of-the-Art Performance:** Matches or exceeds leading AI models (like Pangu-Weather, GraphCast) and operational systems on the WeatherBench 2 benchmark for medium-range forecasting.
+-   **🏆 State-of-the-Art Performance**: Matches or exceeds leading AI models (like Pangu-Weather, GraphCast) and operational systems on the WeatherBench 2 benchmark for medium-range forecasting.

-🌐 **Zero-Shot Generalization:** Demonstrates a remarkable ability to generalize across resolutions—a model trained on 0.25° data can produce physically realistic forecasts on unseen 0.125° grids, proving it has learned the underlying physical laws.
+-   **🌐 Zero-Shot Generalization**: Demonstrates a remarkable ability to generalize across resolutions—a model trained on 0.25° data can produce physically realistic forecasts on unseen 0.125° grids, proving it has learned the underlying physical laws.